jschwarzwalder/aws-sdk-php/docs/service/s3-transfer.rst

     // Where the files will be transferred to
     $dest = 's3://bucket';

-    // Create a transfer object.
+    // Create a transfer object
     $manager = new \Aws\S3\Transfer($client, $source, $dest);

-    // Perform the transfer synchronously.
+    // Perform the transfer synchronously
     $manager->transfer();

-In this example, we created an Amazon S3 client, created a ``Transfer`` object, and performed transfer synchronously.
-Using the above example demonstrates the bare minimum amount of code needed to perform a transfer.
-The transfer object can perform transfers asynchronously and has various configuration options that can be used to customize the transfers.
+In this example, we created an |S3| client, created a ``Transfer`` object, and performed transfer synchronously.
+Using the previous example demonstrates the bare minimum amount of code needed to perform a transfer.
+The transfer object can perform transfers asynchronously and has various configuration options you can use to customize the transfers.

-You can upload the local files to a "sub-folder" of a an Amazon S3 bucket by providing a key prefix in the ``s3://`` URI.
+You can upload the local files to a "subfolder" of a an |S3| bucket by providing a key prefix in the ``s3://`` URI.
 The following example uploads the local files on disk to the ``bucket`` bucket and stores the files under the ``foo`` key prefix.